Jul 04, 2020

 Upon successful completion of this course the student will be able to:

-2. Describe the possible fates of x-ray photons interacting with matter and how various beam limitations can control scatter.
+- Describe the possible fates of x-ray photons interacting with matter and how various beam limitations and grids can control scatter.

-3. Identify and describe the anatomical and patholocigal factors that affect the radiographic image.
+- Identify and describe the anatomical and pathological factors that affect the radiographic image.

-4. Perform and describe how the image receptor responds to x-rays and the various tools and charts that are used to evaluate this response.
+- Perform and describe how the image receptor responds to automatic exposure control or manual techniques, and the various tools and charts that are used to evaluate this response.